MicrosoftDocs/azure-docs/articles/event-grid/edge/deploy-blob-storage-module-portal.md

 ## Verify Event Delivery

-Follow the steps to [verify the event delivery](pub-sub-events-webhook-local.md#step-4-verify-event-delivery)
+### Verify BlobCreated event delivery

 1. Upload files as block blobs to the local storage from Azure Storage Explorer, and the module will automatically publish create events.
-Check out the subscriber logs for create event
+2. Check out the subscriber logs for create event.
+Follow the steps to [verify the event delivery](pub-sub-events-webhook-local.md#verify-event-delivery)

 Sample Output: